Physical Therapy (DPT) Courses

 DPT7200 Patient Mobility and Safety

-In this course, students master patient handling activities and introduce students to the basics of physical therapy professionalism.
-At the conclusion of the course, students are able to demonstrate appropriate ways to efficiently and safely teach/perform range of motion, manual muscle testing, bed mobility, patient transfers, patient guarding and gait training with/without a variety of assistive devices including manual wheelchair usage.
-Students develop skills ensuring the use of proper body mechanics and other strategies to avoid injury to themselves and/or their patients.
+This course introduces students to foundational skills of the physical therapy profession.
+Students demonstrate appropriate ways to efficiently and safely perform range of motion, bed mobility, patient transfers, patient guarding and gait training with and without a variety of assistive devices including wheelchairs.
+Students develop skills ensuring the use of proper body mechanics and other strategies to avoid injury to themselves and others.

 Offered at Providence